ferjul17/bloc-pattern/README.md

 `bloc-pattern` is an npm package that makes it easier to implement the BLoC (Business Logic Components) pattern in your applications.
 It provides a clear architecture for managing state and updating data in your applications.

 ⚠️ Please note that this package is not intended for actual use in production applications.
-It is simply a means for you to practice publishing a package to npm.
+It is simply a means for me to practice publishing a package to npm.

 ### Installation